Certora/Examples/CVLByExample/Curve/README.md

 #Curve

-This directory contains the `Curve` contract which has the read only reentrancy weakness.
+This directory contains a mock contract we've written that is based on the past read only reentrancy vulnerability of one of the `Curve` pools.

 ##Contracts
 The original contract is `Curve`` whose weakness is found by the builtin rule viewReentrancy.
 In addition we have the